The appraisal process is an evaluation that produces an opinion of value.

 Government agencies such as the IRS require an appraisal on every property.

-The point of a home inspection is to investigate the structure of the house from foundation to rooftop.
+The purpose of a home inspection is to evaluate the structure of the house from foundation to top.

 All a CMA does is generate a "ball park figure."